gcapuzzi/vanilla-node-mongo/README.md

 # vanilla-node-mongo

-A super simple vanilla node server connected to mongodb
+This is a very simple nodejs server connected to mongodb.